-A \emph{building} $X$ is a simplicial complex which is the union of subcomplexes, called \emph{apartments}, such that each apartment is isomorphic to some (geometric realization of) a Coxeter complex $\Sigma$ and the following two axioms are satisfied: \begin{itemize} \item[(B1)] For any two simplices there exists an apartment containing both. \item[(B2)] If A and A' are two apartments containing simplices $\sigma$ and $\tau$, then there exists an isomorphism $A\to A'$ fixing their intersection pointwise. \end{itemize} The set of all apartments is called an \emph{atlas} $\App$ of $X$.
-It is easy to see that all apartments in $\App$ are pairwise isomorphic and hence of the same type, that is the type of the associated Coxeter group $W$ acting on the apartment is the same for all $A\in\App$.
+\begin{definition} A \emph{building} $X$ is a simplicial complex which is the union of subcomplexes, called \emph{apartments}, such that each apartment is isomorphic to some (geometric realization of) a Coxeter complex $\Sigma$ and the following two axioms are satisfied: \begin{itemize} \item[(B1)] For any two simplices there exists an apartment containing both. \item[(B2)] If A and A' are two apartments containing simplices $\sigma$ and $\tau$, then there exists an isomorphism $A\to A'$ fixing their intersection pointwise. \end{itemize} The set of all apartments is called an \emph{atlas} $\App$ of $X$. \end{definition}

+It is easy to see that for any building all apartments in $\App$ are pairwise isomorphic and hence the type of the associated Coxeter group $W$ acting on the apartment is the same for all $A\in\App$.
 We refer to this as the type of the building.
 Buildings are chamber complexes, i.e. connected simplicial complexes, where the maximal simplices are all of the same, finite dimension.
-A building is \emph{thick} if each panel, i.e. co-dimension one face of a chamber, is contained in at least three chambers.
-This is not a strong assumption as each building has a canonical thickening (compare \cite{Scharlau} and \cite[Sec 3.7]{KleinerLeeb}) and affine buildings of higher rank are automatically thick.
+A building is \emph{thick} if each co-dimension one face of a maximal simplex is the face of at least three chambers.
+Thickness is not a strong condition as every (potentially non-thick) building has a canonical thickening (compare \cite{Scharlau} and \cite[Sec 3.7]{KleinerLeeb}) and all buildings of higher rank are automatically thick.

 Affine Coxeter groups $\aW$ admit a canonical splitting as a semi-direct product of the associated spherical Weyl group $\sW$ with the co-root lattice $R^\vee$ of the underlying root system $\RS$, compare for example \cite{Bourbaki4-6}.